swaroopsahoo4908/ARC-SIM/QUICKSTART.md

 # Arc-Sim Quickstart Guide

-*A Skylight Rocketry venture -- a Skylight Industries company.*

 This is a plain-language walkthrough for getting Arc-Sim running and using it for the first time.
 For technical details on how each engine works internally, see `README.md`.